qidi-community/Plus4-Wiki/content/chamber-temperature-manager/README.md

 ## What it does

-The point of this macro is to keep ramping up the chamber exhaust fan speed if the chamber temperature is above the target chamber temperature
+The point of this macro is to keep ramping up the chamber exhaust fan speed if the chamber temperature is above the target chamber temperature.

 The further above the target the chamber temperature is, the faster it runs the chamber exhaust fan.
 This is an attempt to keep the chamber temperature from overheating

 - It turns off the exhaust fan is the chamber is below the target temperature